laktoosivaba/cy/README.md

-# Experimental zero-configuration decentralized Cyphal with named topics
+# Experimental zero-configuration decentralized Cyphal with named topics 🛠️🏗️🧪

-A minimalist Cyphal extension adding named topics that are automatically allocated in the subject-ID space without a central coordinator.
+A Cyphal v1.1 PoC adding named topics that are automatically allocated in the subject-ID space without a central coordinator.
 A simple decentralized node-ID autoconfiguration protocol is added as well.

 The basic requirements are as follows: